nevthereal/todo-sveltekit/README.md

 # Todo App

-A todo app powered by SvelteKit, Drizzle ORM and Supabase
+A todo app powered by SvelteKit, Drizzle ORM and Turso

 ## About this repository